charvolant/de-calixtinus/doc/CAMINO.md

 * `description` Optional descriptive information
 * `type` The type of location.
 See [below](#types-services-etc)
 * `position` The position of the location in decimal latitude and longitude.
+* `region` The region code for the location.
 * `services` A list of the publicly available services at the location.
 See [below](#types-services-etc).
 * `accommodation` A list of the accommodation options.
 See [below](#accommodation)
 * `pois` A list of points of interest.
 See [below](#points-of-interest)
 * `events` A list of local events.
 See [below](#events)
+* `camping` Set to true/false if you do not want to use the default camping permissions.
+  By default, towns and cities do not allow camping, whereas other locations do.
+* `always-open` If set to true, then this location has services (eg. a supermarket) that are always available, even on normal days of rest like Sundays.
+  This is usually only true for the largest cities.

 When you are constructing a location, the position can be difficult.
 Generally a latitude/longitude accurate to 5 decimal places identifies the position to